Wurm (album)

-Wurm is the third full-length studio album by Filipino rock band Wolfgang.
+Wurm is the third studio album by Filipino rock band Wolfgang released in 1997.
 It is an English-language concept album about a man who criticized and then replaced his emperor.
 However, he in turn was criticized when he ascended to the throne.
 The album achieved Platinum status in the Philippines.
 The record was also released in Japan in 1998 through Sony Music Japan.